What would you say if someone...

 In the Dinner Party scheme, individuals are invited to the table.
 Guests are solicited for as " little" as a few hundred dollars or as much as $5,000 (at the "appetizer" or "soup and salad" level).
 At the "dessert" level, they promise an inflated payoff, and guests are enticed with stories alleging a profit is returned within as little as a month.

-In order to achieve the promised profits, a continuous chain of participants must be recruited.
-That is what makes this an illegal pyramid.
+To achieve the promised profits, a continuous chain of participants must be recruited.
 The scheme soon runs out of new participants and the house of cards comes tumbling down.
-California Penal Code Sections 327 and 484 prohibit endless chain and pyramid schemes.

 Remember, don't be fooled by any of these schemes.
 Hold on to your hard-earned money!